Achievable logoAchievable logo

 • The company must make a payout total of 5% ($5) to preferred stockholders

-As you can see, cumulative preferred stock is much more beneficial to investors if the issuer skips dividend payments.
-In our example, it’s the difference between a $17 per share payout and a $5 per share payout.
-This is only with one share; if you had 100 shares, it would be a difference of $1,200 between the two types ($1,700 vs. $500).
+As you can see, cumulative preferred stock is much more favorable to investors when dividends are skipped.
+In this example, it’s the difference between a $17 per share payout and a $5 per share payout.

 Participating

-If the preferred stock was participating, you could expect to be paid more than $5 per year if the company had a prosperous year.
-When the issuer’s business is successful, they will pay a larger dividend to their participating preferred stockholders.
+If the preferred stock is participating, you may receive more than $5 per year in a strong year.
+When the issuer has unusually good results, it may pay a larger dividend to participating preferred stockholders.

 Callable